 A valvuloplasty, also known as balloon valvuloplasty or balloon valvotomy, is a procedure to repair a heart valve that has a narrowed opening.

-In this valve condition, the valve flaps (leaflets) may become thick or stiff, and they may fuse together (stenosis).
-This causes the valve opening to be narrowed and results in reduced blood flow through the valve.
+In a narrowed heart valve, the valve flaps (leaflets) may become thick or stiff and fuse together (stenosis).
+This reduces blood flow through the valve.

-A valvuloplasty may improve blood flow through the valve and improve your symptoms.
+A valvuloplasty may improve blood flow through the heart valve and improve your symptoms.

 Why it's done

-Doctors may evaluate you and determine if valvuloplasty or another treatment is appropriate for your valve condition.
+Doctors will examine you and determine if valvuloplasty or another treatment is right for your valve condition.

-Your doctor may also recommend valvuloplasty if you have a narrowed aortic valve (aortic valve stenosis).
-The procedure can treat aortic valve stenosis in infants and children.
-However, the valve tends to narrow again in adults who've had the procedure so it's usually performed only in adults who are too ill for surgery or who are waiting for a valve replacement.
+However, the aortic valve tends to narrow again in adults who've had a valvuloplasty, so the procedure is usually done if you are too sick for surgery or are waiting for a valve replacement.

 What you can expect

-In a valvuloplasty, a doctor inserts a long, thin tube (catheter) with a balloon on the tip into an artery in your arm or groin and guides it to the narrowed valve in the heart using X-ray imaging.
-A doctor then inflates the balloon, which expands the opening of the valve and separates the leaflets.
+In a valvuloplasty, a doctor inserts a long, thin tube (catheter) with a balloon on the tip into an artery in your arm or groin.
+X-rays are used to help guide the catheter to the narrowed valve in your heart.
+The doctor then inflates the balloon, which widens the opening of the valve and separates the valve flaps.
 The balloon is then deflated, and the catheter and balloon are removed.

-You'll generally be awake during the procedure.
+You'll be awake but sedated during the procedure.
 After the procedure, you'll usually stay in the hospital overnight.

-This procedure may improve blood flow through your heart and lessen your symptoms.
-However, your valve may narrow again, and you may need to have valvuloplasty performed again in the future.
-You might need other procedures, such as valve repair or valve replacement, in the future.
+Valvuloplasty may improve blood flow through your heart and reduce your symptoms.
+However, the valve may narrow again.
+You may need to have another valvuloplasty or other heart procedure, such as valve repair or replacement, in the future.